Sarah McGibbon (S.J.)

 After returning to South Africa, Sarah joined Cliffe Dekker Hofmeyr Inc and practised as an Associate in their Public Law team.

 Sarah joined the Maastricht Faculty of Law in January 2018 as a PhD candidate.
-Sarah's research (supervised by Professor Jure Vidmar and Dr Wim Muller) examines the international legal capacity and responsibility of non-state effective territorial entities.
-She is also teaches on European Law School courses.
+Sarah's research (supervised by Professor Jure Vidmar and Dr Wim Muller) examined the international legal capacity and responsibility of non-state effective territorial entities.
+She also taught on European Law School courses.
+Sarah went on to join Durham University in the United Kingdom as a Lecturer in International Peace and Security, where she convened and taught advanced international law modules for the Durham Law School, as well as modules focused on conflict mediation and intervention for the Durham School of Governance and International Affairs.
+She also held the role of Deputy Director of the Durham Global Security Institute.